-Sales enablement is any tool, process, or asset that makes the sales process more efficient.
-While sales development is the process of reaching out to prospects and setting initial appointments, sales enablement allows the process to happen in the first place.
-Most think of software when they hear sales enablement but it’s an all-encompassing process that includes several different sales functions.
+Sales enablement is any tool, process, or asset that adds efficiency.
+While sales development is the process of reaching out to prospects and setting initial appointments, sales enablement lays the preliminary groundwork that makes the rest possible.
+Most think of software when they hear sales enablement, but it’s an all-encompassing concept that includes several different functions.

-The following are key components of a sales enablement strategy:
+The following are key components of a sales enablement strategy that you can apply to both Channel and Direct:

 1. Set sales enablement goals

-When creating a sales enablement strategy, first determine your goals.
-The overarching goal will be generating more sales, but be more specific.
-Where is your sales team struggling?
+When creating a sales enablement strategy for your channel or direct team, the first step is to determine your goals.
+The overarching objective will be generating more sales, but be more specific.
+Where is your sales team or partners struggling?
 Are your sales reps bogged down with menial tasks like prospecting and cold emailing?
 Is your messaging not resonating with your target audience?
 Are your sales reps struggling to set meetings?
 Once the issue is determined, you can work backward and pinpoint the tools your team needs the most.

 Examples of sales enablement goals: